-Bangladesh Government and Media
+Bangladesh Government Bias

 World Press Freedom Rank: Bangladesh 162/180

-Government Influence on Media: Media in Bangladesh consists of government-owned media and privately-owned media.
-TV is a widely preferred source of information and Bangladesh has three state-owned and 45 private satellite TV channels.
-In October 2018, the Digital Security Act passed in Parliament.
-This act gives police officers new powers, such as the right to detain people without a warrant which results in the government using this act to silence critical voices.
+The Media in Bangladesh consists of government-owned media and privately-owned media.
+TV is a widely preferred source of information, and Bangladesh has three state-owned and 45 private satellite TV channels.
+In October 2018, the Digital Security Act was passed in Parliament.
+This act gives police officers new powers, such as the right to detain people without a warrant, resulting in the government using this act to silence critical voices.
 The Diplomat reports that “Since the Digital Security Act was passed, 1,000 cases have been filed under the law.”

 Media Landscape reports that the Bangladeshi Government “follows a discriminatory policy in distributing its advertisement which accounts for about 10% of the total advertisements, as per several estimations.”
 It is further reported that “newspapers critical of the government are routinely deprived of the government advertisements.”
 This leads to significant pro-Government bias to be funded through advertising revenue.
 In summary, the Government of Bangladesh has a powerful influence on media through censorship and violence against journalists and those with critical voices.

 Last Updated on May 4, 2022 by Media Bias Fact Check